mrjex/K8s-Experiments/README.md

 ### Project 4 - EKS

-This is my own experimentaiton project.
+This is my experimentaiton project.
 As I researched how to work with AWS (Amazon Web Services) and Kubernetes at the same time, I encountered many articles about AWS EKS (Elastic Kubernetes Service).
-It also turned out that AWS ECR (Elastic Container Registry) only supports public docker images.
-Thus, I had to publish the project's docker image to Dockerhub and retrieve it via URL.
-Navigate to `/project-4-eks` to view the project.

 ### Project 5 - SQL